razvanra2/Recursive-cowsay/README.md

 # Recursive-cowsay
-This is a recursive little script that creates a recursive cowsay program
+This is a little script that creates a recursive cowsay program

 ## Run instructions: